Facts and Timeline of Air-Conditioning Discussion

 Fall 2011 – Planning begins with an architect to search for a qualified MEP (mechanical/electrical/plumbing) engineering firm to design and bid the air-conditioning project.

 February 2012 – The Egyptian Theatre issues RFQ (request for qualifications) from MEP engineering firms for the air-conditioning project.
-A committee of Egyptian Theatre board members, staff, and community members evaluated all the proposals submitted and selected a firm deemed to be the most qualified.
-Design and engineering for the project began and took months to complete before having a package to put out to bid.
-Every possible system and installation method was explored.
-Experts within the community and from NIU were utilized to help evaluate the designs.
-The Board of Directors gave a few directives to the engineers designing the project.
-The project had to be affordable to install; the design had to be for a system that was affordable to operate and maintain; and the design had to protect the historical integrity of the building, making it appear that the work had always been in place since 1929.
+A committee of Egyptian Theatre board members, staff, and community members evaluates all the proposals submitted and selects a firm deemed to be the most qualified.
+Design and engineering for the project begins and takes months to complete before having a package to put out to bid.
+Every possible system and installation method is explored.
+Experts within the community and from NIU are utilized to help evaluate the designs.
+The Board of Directors gives a few directives to the engineers designing the project.
+The project must be affordable to install; the design must be for a system that is affordable to operate and maintain; and the design must protect the historical integrity of the building, making it appear that the work has always been in place since 1929.
 Initial estimates by the engineers after designing the project put the project cost around $1.5 million.

-August 2012 – The air-conditioning project was publicly bid and 3 contractors submitted bids.
-The 3 bids received were $2,086,000; $2,092,354; and $2,256,000.
-These bids came in significantly higher than what the engineers on the project had estimated prior to putting the project out to bid.
-With the 3 bids being fairly close to each other, the Egyptian Theatre Board of Directors felt confident that these were accurate bids.
-However, the Theatre Board asked for the project to be re-bid with phases as an option to try and get the project cost down.
+August 2012 – The air-conditioning project is publicly bid and 3 contractors submit bids.
+The 3 bids received are $2,086,000; $2,092,354; and $2,256,000.
+These bids come in significantly higher than what the engineers on the project had estimated prior to putting the project out to bid.
+Since the 3 bids are fairly similar to each other, the Egyptian Theatre Board of Directors feels confident that these are accurate bids.
+However, the Theatre Board asks for the project to be re-bid with phases as an option to try and get the project cost down.

-October 2012 – The project was re-bid and the same 3 contractors submitted revised bids.
-The revised bids were to only air-condition the auditorium, which was not suggested by the engineers as it would not address the public lobby areas or stage.
-This was an attempt to complete something with the funds that had been made available and get to a situation where the theatre could potentially be open through the summer for events.
-The 3 revised bids came in at $1,497,650; $1,498,500; and $1,596,340.
-With these costs still more than $1 million over what was granted by the City of DeKalb, the Egyptian Theatre Board of Directors had no choice but to not move forward with air-conditioning at this time.
+October 2012 – The project is re-bid and the same 3 contractors submit revised bids.
+The revised bids are only to air-condition the auditorium, which was not suggested by the engineers as it would not address the public lobby areas or stage.
+This is a makeshift attempt to complete something with the funds that have been made available and get to a situation where the theatre could potentially be open through the summer for events.
+The 3 revised bids come in at $1,497,650; $1,498,500; and $1,596,340.
+With all three of these bids still more than $1 million over what was granted by the City of DeKalb, the Egyptian Theatre Board of Directors has no choice but to not move forward with air-conditioning.

-December 2012 – After exploring all options, the Egyptian Theatre Board of Directors submitted a letter to the City of DeKalb officially requesting that the funds granted to the Egyptian Theatre for air-conditioning be used for another priority project, which was to install a sprinkler system throughout the Theatre providing 100% coverage.
+December 2012 – After exploring all options, the Egyptian Theatre Board of Directors submits a letter to the City of DeKalb officially requesting that the funds granted to the Egyptian Theatre for air-conditioning be used for another priority project, which is to install a sprinkler system throughout the Theatre providing 100% coverage.

-Spring 2015 – With 6 years remaining for the Central Business TIF District, the City of DeKalb started working on a phase-out plan for the remaining funds in the TIF district.
-Aware of the importance and impact that air-conditioning the Egyptian Theatre would have, the Theatre and the City worked to develop a plan for funding this much-needed improvement.
-The Egyptian Theatre reached out to the design team from 2012 and asked for some updated project numbers factoring in inflation.
+Spring 2015 – With 6 years remaining for the Central Business TIF District, the City of DeKalb starts working on a phase-out plan for the remaining funds in the TIF district.
+Aware of the importance and impact that air-conditioning the Egyptian Theatre would have, the Theatre and the City work to develop a plan for funding this much-needed improvement.
+The Egyptian Theatre reaches out to the design team from 2012 and asks for some updated project numbers factoring in inflation.
 There have been some code changes and technology advances since the design of 2012.
 Conservatively, the project is being estimated around $2.5 million.
 The design and engineering will have to be updated to meet current code and take advantage of technological advances.

-Instead, the DeKalb City Council voted to approve funding for a feasibility study to see if air-conditioning was needed and if there would be a return-on-investment to the community.
+Instead, the DeKalb City Council votes to approve funding for a feasibility study to see if air-conditioning is needed and if there will be a return-on-investment to the community.

-Fall 2015 – A request for proposals for a feasibility study was posted and multiple proposals were submitted by consultants.
+Fall 2015 – A request for proposals for a feasibility study is posted and multiple proposals are submitted by consultants.

-January 2016 – A final consultant proposal was presented to the DeKalb City Council and approved.
-The feasibility study got underway and was supposed to be completed by June 2016.
+January 2016 – A final consultant proposal is presented to the DeKalb City Council and approved.
+The feasibility study gets underway and is supposed to be completed by June 2016.

-January 2017 – The final report was completed and presented to the DeKalb City Council.
-The study clearly identified that air-conditioning was needed, that the Theatre needs to be open year-round, that it has a tremendous positive impact on the community, and that there is significant growth potential if appropriate resources are available.
-There were a number of other recommendations that the Egyptian Theatre Board of Directors did not agree with and asked for some time to thoroughly evaluate the 100+ page document and provide a response to the City of DeKalb.
-FEASIBILITY STUDY DOCUMENT
+January 2017 – The final report is completed and presented to the DeKalb City Council.
+The study clearly identifies that air-conditioning is needed along with expanded front-of-house and back-of-house support spaces, that the Theatre needs to be open year-round, that it has a tremendous positive impact on the community, and that there is significant growth potential if appropriate resources are available.
+There are other recommendations that the Egyptian Theatre Board of Directors does not agree with and they ask for some time to thoroughly evaluate the 100+ page document and provide a response to the City of DeKalb.

-June 2017 – The Egyptian Theatre Board of Directors presented a detailed response to the City’s feasibility study.
-The City of DeKalb requested a business plan from the Egyptian Theatre since the recommendations of the feasibility study were not being considered.
-They said this plan was needed before any significant funding could be discussed.
-STUDY RESPONSE DOCUMENT
+June 2017 – The Egyptian Theatre Board of Directors presents a detailed response to the City’s feasibility study.
+The City of DeKalb requests a business plan from the Egyptian Theatre since the recommendations of the feasibility study are not being considered.

-December 2017 – A detailed business plan was presented to the City of DeKalb by the Egyptian Theatre.
-The City of DeKalb said they wanted to address what would happen to the Egyptian Theatre if the non-profit that owns and operates it were to ever dissolve.
-A recommendation from the Egyptian Theatre Board of Directors was made in early spring 2018 and is awaiting response from the City of DeKalb.
-BUSINESS PLAN DOCUMENT
+December 2017 – A detailed business plan is presented to the City of DeKalb by the Egyptian Theatre.
+The City of DeKalb asks to work with the Egyptian Theatre over the coming months to discuss the implementation of this business plan.

 The Egyptian Theatre Board of Directors is focused on providing accurate information to the public and to the City of DeKalb.
 It remains our goal to be open and transparent with everything we do utilizing public funds.
 We are extremely appreciative of the continued support from the City of DeKalb.
 We are happy that they recognize the important role the Egyptian Theatre plays in the cultural and economic landscape of not only the Downtown, but the entire community.